mesonbuild/meson/docs/markdown/Subprojects.md

   file is performed and a rebase is also performed in case the revision already existed locally by was outdated.
 If `--reset` is specified, a hard reset is performed instead of rebase.
+- *Since 0.56.0* if the `url` specified in wrap file is different to the URL set on `origin` for a git repository it will not be updated, unless `--reset` is specified in which case the URL of `origin` will be reset first.

 ### Start a topic branch across all git subprojects